The employee benefits package is one of the essential employee retention and recruitment tools you have at your disposal.

-There are many things to consider when it comes to employee benefits, but it can be hard to keep track of everything with more and more benefits and strategies mushrooming out there.
+There are many things to consider when it comes to employee benefits, but it can be hard to keep track of everything with more and more benefits mushrooming out there.

 Plus, if you're new to HR, it's easy to get overwhelmed by everything that needs doing.

 The truth is that managing your employees' benefits can feel like a daunting task—but don't worry!